Aizawl FC

 Aizawl Football Club is an Indian professional football club based in Aizawl, Mizoram.
-The club competes in the I-League, the second tier of Indian football league system.
-Founded in 1984, Aizawl earned entry in I-League in 2015–16 season, after winning the 2015 I-League 2.
+The club has most notably competed in the Indian Football League, the second tier of the Indian football league system.
+Founded in 1984, Aizawl earned entry in the I-League in the 2015–16 season, after winning the 2015 I-League 2.

-Nicknamed "the people's club", it became first club from the Northeast to win a top flight Indian football league.
-They also participate in Mizoram Premier League.
-Aizawl also went on to compete in continental stages, while the club appeared in 2017 edition of AFC Cup.
+Nicknamed "The People's Club", it became first club from the Northeast to win a top flight Indian football league.
+They participate in the Mizoram Premier League.
+Aizawl also went on to compete in continental stages, while the club appeared in 2017 edition of the AFC Cup.
+In august 2026, Aizawl finalized a "goodwill deal" approved by the All India Football Federation, transferring its license and sporting rights to Nagaland United SC for the 2026–27 Indian Football League season.

 History

 Aizawl FC was founded in 1984 in Aizawl, the capital of Mizoram, and has since participated in various local tournaments.
 It is affiliated with the Mizoram Football Association (MFA) and is under the ownership of Robert Romawia Royte.

 In January 2012, they were officially certified by the All India Football Federation (AIFF) to participate in the I-League 2nd Division, then second tier of football league system in the country.
 This move would begin a new chapter for Aizawl Football Club as they would officially become professional.

 Jahar Das managed Aizawl in 2016, helped the team reaching Federation Cup final in that season.